top 0

 Olé

 With a Spanish restaurant, it only makes sense to get the party started with a selection of tapas to share.
-We love the gambas al Ajillo sizzling garlic prawns, grilled octopus, and sauteed chorizo.
-There are seven excellent choices for mains, but we’ll always veer toward the Segovia-style roasted suckling pig or traditional Spanish lobster paella.
-The latter feeds a minimum of two people, and vegetarians are also catered to with the stuffed eggplant.
-As for desserts, there’s no doubt that it has to be the leche frita fried milk with a toffee reduction.
-Olé’s spring brunch goes for $498, and free-flow cava and sangria can be added on for $180, while individual cocktails are $108.
+We love the gambas al Ajillo sizzling garlic prawns, grilled octopus, and Ibérico pork cheeks in red wine.
+There are six excellent choices for mains, but we will always veer toward the Segovia-style roasted suckling pig or mushroom, chorizo, asparagus, and grilled Ibérico pluma paella, the latter feeds a minimum of two people.
+As for desserts, there is no doubt that it has to be the leche frita—fried milk with a toffee reduction.
+Olé’s brunch goes for $498, with three free-flow options available: soft drinks and seasonal juices at $118, cava and sangria at $198, and wines, cava, sangria, and beer at $268, whilst individual cocktails are $108 and mocktails $68.

 Olé, 1/F, Shun Ho Tower, 24–30 Ice House Street, Central | (+852) 2523 8624